 Inscriptions on the 2nd Storey:

-Inscriptions on the second storey contain the title and name of Shams-ud-din Iltutmish (1211-1236).
+The inscriptions on the second storey bear the title and name of Shams-ud-din Iltutmish, the Sultan of Delhi from 1211 to 1236.

 The second storey has two bands of inscriptions.
 The upper band contains verses from the Quran.
 "O! true believers, when ye were called to prayer on the Day of Assembly, hasten to the commemoration of God and leave merchandising....The reward of God is better than any sport or merchandise, and God is the best provider".
 This alone proves that the Minar is the Mazina.